The Importance and Applications of Temperature Measurement in Concrete

 A reader is used to collect the temperature data.
 A traditional reader requires a wired connection to the sensor to retrieve the data.
 This can be done using wireless technology for the case of Giatec SmartRock sensor.
 The wireless sensor should be places within the 3 to 4 inches distance from the surface.
 This will ensure that the signal strength is powerful enough to be detected by smartphone or tablet.
 A mobile app will help the user to find and locate the sensors, and connect to them.
 It is also used to retrieve the test data from the sensor and analyze the results.

 The sensor collects temperature sensor in certain time steps (normally 30 minutes or less).
 This should be good enough as it can take a bit for the temperatures in your concrete to change rather substantially.
 Still, when used properly, it should not be much of a challenge for your app to give you the most accurate forms of analysis possible.

 Contact Giatec for Help

 Giatec Scientific provides a continuous technical support for SmartRock sensor.
 You can always get in touch with Giatec when you need assistance with installing the sensors, collecting the data, and analyzing the test results.
 Giatec SmartRock is a unique sensor that can be easily used in various construction projects.

-SmartRock is designed based on Bluetooth 4 LE technology for an enhanced data management experience.
+SmartRock is designed based on wireless technology for an enhanced data management experience.
 The SmartRock senor is rugged and waterproof.
 The mobile app provides a user friendly and intuitive environment to collect the data, view test results, and share them.